Introduction to MySQL UPDATE Trigger

 DELIMITER;

-How does UPDATE Trigger function works in MySQL
+How does the UPDATE Trigger function work in MySQL

-From the above discussion, we got to know there can be two UPDATE triggers, either BEFORE UPDATE or AFTER UPDATE.
-The difference in the working of these triggers is that the action is performed on each row before updating or after updating.
+We learned from the above discussion that there could be two UPDATE triggers, either BEFORE or AFTER UPDATE.
+These triggers work differently in performing an action on each row before or after the update.

 AFTER UPDATE trigger